HalemoGPA/paas-national-prescription-extractor/CONTRIBUTING.md

 ## 🙏 Thank You

-Thank you for contributing to Day Supply National!
+Thank you for contributing to PAAS National!
 Your contributions help improve prescription processing for pharmacies and healthcare systems worldwide.

 ---